Best Demo Trading Accounts in the UAE for 2026

 Stock and ETF fees

-Generally low; stock commissions start from 0.08% with about AED 4 minimum on many markets
+Competitive; stock commissions start from 0.08% with roughly a AED 4 minimum on many markets

 Crypto trading fees

-No spot crypto trading; crypto exposure is mainly through CFDs where available
+No spot crypto trading; exposure comes mainly through CFDs where available

 Withdrawal fees